kanisterio/demo/webinar/cncf.io/script.md

 Mi.
 You have examples ?

 Ma.
 Sure, for instances :
-- how do you switch from s3 to azure blob without changing the code ?
+- how do you switch from S3 to Azure blob without changing the code ?
 - how do you follow up the progression of an action knowing that your internet connection may be cut ?
-- how do retreive in a consistent manner credentials of your backup location ?
+- how do retrieve in a consistent manner credentials of your backup location ?
-- how do you manage incremental backup of your pvc ?
+- how do you manage incremental backup of your PVC ?
 - how do you wait for a scale down or a scale up operation, how do you wait for a status before switching to the next action ?
 - how do you logs all the operations in a single place ?
-- how do you discover the content of a secret , of a deployement or any object without using ugly and not maintainable jsonpath explression like '.metadata.annotations.kubenetes\.io/hostname}'
+- how do you discover the content of a secret, deployment, or any object without using ugly and not maintainable jsonpath explression like '.metadata.annotations.kubenetes\.io/hostname}'
 ....

 Mi.
 Ok I think you convince me.
 So ok let's say I want to use this framework Kanister can you give an overview of how it works

 Ma.
-It's basically the operator pattern you create an action that has parameters and a blueprint, then the operator execute the blueprint with the parmameters.
+It's basically the operator pattern you create an action that has parameters and a blueprint, then the operator execute the blueprint with the parameters.
 Whatever the result success or failure the operator update the status of the action.
 You'll be able to work again with this status to restore or delete the backup.

 Mi.
 Do you have like a diagram so that I can understand in a more sequential way ?